 Bone Marrow Myeloid Cells, Fresh

 Bone marrow mononuclear cells (MNCs) are separated from whole bone marrow by a density gradient centrifugation protocol.
-Myeloid cells are obtained by positive selection using anti-CD33 and anti-CD66 antibodies and immunomagnetic separation techniques from the MNC population.
-Isolated cells are characterized by the expression of CD14 and CD66b from flow cytometry.
+Myeloid cells are obtained by positive selection using anti-CD33 immunomagnetic beads from the MNC population.
+Isolated cells are characterized by the expression of CD33, CD66b and CD14 from flow cytometry prior to cryopreservation.

 Cells were obtained using Institutional Review Board (IRB) approved consent forms and protocols.